The Swan Valley is the first place we offered day tours to and is still one of our all-time favourite places to visit and explore.

 The Swan Valley offers such a wide variety of taste sensations that there is something for everyone.

-With top class restaurants attached to wineries, simple pub grub, traditional high teas and of course the gourmet specialty confectionery houses and shops, every stop you make will be a worthwhile experience.
-A cheese and wine maker experience is another must-do on your Western Australian experience.
+With top class restaurants attached to wineries, simple pub grub, traditional high teas and of course the gourmet speciality confectionery houses and shops, every stop you make will be a worthwhile experience.
+Find the best of wine tasting, restaurants, micro -breweries, cellar doors, gourmet confectionary houses, and local markets in the Swan Valley here.

 Sports & Activities in the Swan Valley